Criminal Justice I (9-10)

 This course includes the history of criminal corrections in the United States, analysis of the crime problem, identification of the correctional client, correctional methods used in the United States, and emphasis on correctional goals in the criminal justice system.

-Prerequisite: Criminal Justice II; Completion of any reading learning support requirements
+Prerequisite: Level 1-3 in the Criminal Justice Pathway; Completion of any reading learning support requirements

 Course Type: Dual Enrollment through Roane State / NOT part of a TN Transfer Pathway